influxdata/docs-v2/content/v2.0/reference/glossary.md

 Points in the WAL can be queried and persist through a system reboot.
 On process start, all points in the WAL must be flushed before the system accepts new writes.

 Related entries: [tsm](#tsm-time-structured-merge-tree)
+-->

 ### windowing

-The process of partitioning data based on equal windows of time.
+Grouping data based on specified time intervals.
+For information about how to window in Flux, see [Window and aggregate data with Flux](https://v2.docs.influxdata.com/v2.0/query-data/guides/window-aggregate/).